karlpilkington/misc/entropy/README.txt

 me that the probability of each byte didn't make sense.
 I knew with certainty what each byte already was.
 So does entropy of a known file make sense?
 Well, this was not a mathematical mystery- I just had the wrong perspective on the terminology.
-Entropy is about communicating a stream from a sender to a receiver who has no prior knowledge of the stream (or compressing and then de-compressing a stream without a priori knowledge of the result).
+Entropy is invoked when communicating a stream from a sender to a receiver who has no prior knowledge of the stream (or compressing and then de-compressing a stream without a priori knowledge of the result).
 It tells us how much information the receiver needs to reconstruct the stream.
-It does this by revealing how many bytes are needed given the initial number of bytes and their probability distribution.
+If every symbol were equally likely, we'd need to send enough bits to distinguish each symbol (every time we send a symbol); since they're not necessarily equally likely, we can use fewer bits for the common ones.

-In practice, does the encoding scheme embed the probability distribution?
+Entropy reflects the data not how you send it
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If we write a compressor and uncompressor and we know the probabiility distribution of the symbols we're dealing with, the encoding scheme may be manually selected to use the fewest bits for the most common symbols.
-So in this sense the sender and receiver can "embed" their knowledge of the probability distribution into the scheme.
-Since they both know the scheme ahead of time, this is really the key to the economy of future information exchange.
-(In other words we "transferred" some information- the scheme itself- between sender and receiver when we built them).
-This is still true if we get more clever with the encoding and have no prior assumption about probability embedded into the scheme; in this case the compressed stream may include the mapping from bits to symbols (in a sense this would reflect the probability distribution of whatever file was compressed).
-Ultimately this does not change the fact that the scheme was mutually agreed on by sender and receiver.
-Without such a scheme in place, the sender and receiver could only communicate in raw symbols (the receiver could only assume equal probability for every symbol).
-In other words the communication uses 8 bits per byte just as with a fully random (maximum entropy) stream.
+Just because the entropy of a file is (for example), 2 bits per byte, we can still transmit it inefficiently (using 8 bits per byte).
+That doesn't change the entropy measure of the file itself.
+If the sender and receiver do not have an encoding scheme, they are disregarding an opportunity for efficiency quantified by entropy, but the entropy is unchanged.
+The entropy is a limit to which encoding schemes can strive to attain.